Cherry Hood workshops

 - At least one 1cm square finish VERY STIFF nylon or synthetic oil painting brush, these are great for scrubbing back small areas.

 Try to find brushes like these – all synthetic bristles, plenty of bounce back when wet.
 The bristle or handle colour is not important.
 Reno brushes from Dollar Shops or discount shops are excellent quality.
-5cm wide flat brushes and packs of smaller brushes can be purchased at the workshop for $15.
 These brushes are essential for the workshop.

-Optional colours 5ml tubes $15 each: – Burnt Sienna – Prussian Blue
+Optional colours 5ml tubes: – Burnt Sienna – Prussian Blue

 You need half a dozen small, shallow containers.
 Shallow plastic dip or